History of Tyre, Lebanon: Independent and Neo-Babylonian period (612–539 BC)

-In 586 BCE, Nebuchadnezzar II started a siege of Tyre that went on for thirteen years.
+In 586 BC, Nebuchadnezzar II started a siege of Tyre that went on for thirteen years.
 It failed, but the weakened city eventually conceded to pay a tribute.
 Due to the long siege, Tyre had suffered economically, as its commercial activities were greatly damaged by the instability.
-Numismatic sources suggest that as a consequence Tyre lost grounds in its traditional rivalry with neighbouring Sidon, which gained back the upper hand.
+Numismatic sources suggest that as a consequence Tyre lost grounds in its traditional rivalry with neighbouring Sidon, At the same time, the influence of Egyptian art finally diminished.

-At the same time, the influence of Egyptian art, which had remained "a cherished source of inspiration" even since the end of the Egyptian domination of the region in the 12th century BCE, finally diminished.

-Persian period (539–332 BCE)
+Persian period (539–332 BC)

-The Achaemenid Empire of the Persian king Cyrus the Great conquered the city in 539 B.C.
+The Achaemenid Empire of the Persian king Cyrus the Great conquered the city in 539 BC.
 The Persians divided Phoenicia into four vassal kingdoms: Sidon, Tyre, Arwad, and Byblos.
 They prospered, furnishing fleets for Persian kings.
 However, when Cambyses II organised a war campaign against Carthage, Tyre refused to sail against its daughter city.

-Under Persian sovereignty, Tyre – like the other Phoenician city-states – was at first allowed to keep its own kings, but eventually the old system of royal families was abolished: